uwrit/leaf/docs/admin/concept/REFERENCE.md

 <p align="center"><img src="https://github.com/uwrit/leaf/blob/master/docs/admin/images/concept_dropdown5.png"/></p>

 Yikes.
-This creates a Cartesian product of all diagnosis source and primary/secondary types **for every diagnosis Concept**.
+This creates a Cartesian product of all diagnosis sources and primary/secondary types **for every diagnosis Concept**.
 This is likely to be both confusing for users and wasteful in visual space (in the UI) and database storage.

 ### Dropdowns to the Rescue
 <p align="center"><img src="https://github.com/uwrit/leaf/blob/master/docs/admin/images/concept_dropdown6.gif"/></p>

 Dropdowns allow users to make the Concept logic more granular if they choose to, and do so in a visually intuitive way.

+### Creating Dropdowns
 <p align="center"><img src="https://github.com/uwrit/leaf/blob/master/docs/admin/images/concept_dropdown7.gif"/></p>

-To create a dropdown:

 1) Go to the `Admin` tab and click on any Concept.
 Under `SQL`, click `Table, View, or Subquery` -> `Manage SQL Sets`.